-Duke delegation at 2017 Annual Biomedical Research Conference for Minority Students (ABRCMS) in Phoenix, AZ.
+Duke delegation Annual Biomedical Research Conference for Minority Students (ABRCMS)

 Undergraduate students: ABRCMS and SACNAS are incredible research conferences for minority students.
 Attending these conferences would provide not only an amazing opportunity to present and get feedback on your research but also to network, to watch great lectures by the keynote speakers, to develop your career with a variety of workshops, and to learn about summer, PREP, PhD, MD programs, and more.
 You are all welcome to stop by our booth and learn more about our programs!

-In 2016/17 we are celebrating 50 years of Black Faculty Scholars in The Trinity College of Arts & Sciences at Duke University.
+In 2016/17 we celebrated 50 years of Black Faculty Scholars in The Trinity College of Arts & Sciences at Duke University.

-We are commemorating the achievements and contributions of our Black faculty members and honoring the legacy of Dr. Samuel DuBois Cook, the first African-American professor to hold a faculty appointment at Duke.
+We commemorated the achievements and contributions of our Black faculty members and honoring the legacy of Dr. Samuel DuBois Cook, the first African-American professor to hold a faculty appointment at Duke.